twr14152/Network-Automation-Scripts-Python3/README.md

 The goal is to create a repository that could be used for knowledge retention and reference.

 I will be archiving or deleting scripts that no longer provide value.
-### Srlinx
+### json/rpc - SRLinux
-- 11/30/2025 - Set up little two switch lab usng Srlinux in containerlab.
-Used json/rpc to build the ospf connection between the two switches.
+- 11/30/2025 - Set up little lab usng Srlinux in containerlab.
+Used json/rpc to build the ospf connection between a couple of switches.
 - config script - srlinux/json_rpc/enable_ospf.py
 - gather ospf info script - srlinux/json_rpc/get_info.py
 - update interface description - srlinux/json_rpc/update_intf_description.py